-Rent holiday apartments is increasingly demanded to be a cheaper alternative to book in a hotel and for being more comfortable, especially if you spend your holidays with your family.
+Rental holiday apartments are increasingly demanded as a cheaper alternative hotels.
+They are favoured for being more comfortable, especially if they spend their holidays with your family.

 1. Make sure that the house is in line with what was promised

 The best thing to do is to visit the apartment you want to rent beforehand, but if this is not possible, ask the owner for a photographic dossier showing the main rooms, accesses, and views, as well as the endowments or services, such as swimming pool, garden, etc. The photos will show you the state of conservation of the furniture and appliances.

 2. Negotiate the price and conditions

 If you reach an agreement regarding price and conditions, you should always sign a contract but before signing it, read it, review it carefully and pay attention to concepts such as the sign, the deposit, the inventory of appliances, etc.

 3.Use a signal to guarantee your reservation

 It is standard procedure for the owner to ask for a signal to guarantee the reservation of the apartment on the agreed dates, a signal that will be deducted from the total to be paid.
 You can also negotiate the possibility of canceling the reservation without expenses within a certain period of time in case the reservation has been made in advance.
 Otherwise, the most normal thing is that the owner in case of cancellation at the last minute is left with the signal as compensation.
 It also asks for a proof of payment and verifies that the person benefiting from the transfer or who receives the payment is also the one that appears in the contract as owner.